Routledge: People

 The English publisher Fredric Warburg was a commissioning editor at Routledge during the early 20th century.
 Novelist Nina Stibbe, author of Love, Nina, worked at the company as a commissioning editor in the 1990s.
 Cultural studies editor William Germano served as vice-president and publishing director for two decades before becoming dean of the humanities at Cooper Union.

 Authors

-Routledge has published works from Adorno, Bohm, Butler, Derrida, Einstein, Foucault, Freud, Al Gore, Hayek, Jung, Levi-Strauss, McLuhan, Malinowski, Marcuse, Popper, Johan Rockström, Russell, Sartre, and Wittgenstein.
+Routledge has published works from Adorno, Bohm, Butler, Derrida, Einstein, Foucault, Freud, Al Gore, Hayek, Hoppe, Jung, Levi-Strauss, McLuhan, Malinowski, Marcuse, Popper, Johan Rockström, Russell, Sartre, and Wittgenstein.
 The republished works of some of these authors have appeared as part of the Routledge Classics and Routledge Great Minds series.
 Competitors to the series are Verso Books' Radical Thinkers, Penguin Classics, and Oxford World's Classics.

 Publications

 Routledge has been criticised for a pricing structure which "will limit readership to the privileged few", as opposed to options for open access offered by DOAJ, Unpaywall, and DOAB.